-Department Heads/Supervisors must hold meetings with their new members to provide New and Young Worker Orientation and to review general safety issues and discuss any concerns, as necessary.
-The New and Young Worker Orientation should be documented with a sign-in sheet.
+Department Heads/Supervisors must hold meetings with their new members to provide orientation and to review general safety issues and discuss any concerns, as necessary.

 Site-specific safety information should be given at every new stage or location to all affected employees.